 In Australia, Acupuncturists and Chinese Medicine Practitioners are government registered and require a minimum of a four-year bachelor degree to practice, including studies in Chinese medicine, anatomy, physiology, pathology, and general medical differential diagnosis.
 Acupuncturists are trained to recognise conditions that require medical referral.
 They are also trained to perform standard medical examinations of the musculoskeletal, cardiovascular, respiratory and nervous systems.

 Some people report a heightened sense of energy directly after treatment, while others can feel an overwhelming urge to sleep.
-In these cases, it is due to the change in stress hormones and chemicals in the brain that is experienced during a treatment.
+In these cases, it is due to the change in stress hormones and chemicals in the brain that is experienced during an acupuncture treatment.
 If your baseline energy levels are low you will notice the lack of adrenaline keeping you going.
 If this happens to you, rest well and you will experience a feeling of calm and well being.

 All of our herbs are specifically sourced from GMP approved farms and are tested for heavy metals, pesticides and contaminants to ensure a high level of safety.

 We have two types of Chinese herbs that we use at the Essendon clinic, granules and capsules.
-Granules come from raw herbs that have been cooked, concentrated and dried into a water soluble form.
+Granules come from raw herbs that have been cooked, concentrated and dried into a water-soluble form.
 All you have to do is add hot water and your herbs are ready.
 Capsules are sometimes used as these are milder and are easier to take for those with sensitive taste buds.

 Bazzan, A.J., Zabrecky, G., Monti, D.A., Newberg, A.B.
 (2014).
 Current evidence regarding the management of mood and anxiety disorders using complementary and alternative medicine.
 Expert Rev Neurother.
 2014 Apr;14(4):411- 23.